DienAlex/Reddit-Bot/README.md

 # Reddit-Bot

 ## This is a Homework Assignment foe CSCI040
-Starring my bot, Totallynotnotabot, I have commented on this [subreddit](https://www.reddit.com/r/BotTown2/)
+Starring my bot, Totallynotnotabot, I have commented on this [subreddit](https://www.reddit.com/r/BotTown2/) after BotTown has been banned.

 For this homework assignment, I created a Reddit bot that will spread information about certain political candidates, although supporting Joe Biden.
 I have attached three files to this repo.
 The bot.py will address the main bot documentation minus the praw.ini file.
 The spam.py file will create new annoying